 Melrose Recovery Group Is Here to Help You Stay Healthy

 When dealing with addiction, it’s easy to feel like you’re alone.
 However, you don’t have to feel this way when you work with Melrose Recovery Group.
 We’re here to provide detox and rehab services that you can count on.
 Some of the programs that we offer include:

 Physical therapy is just the start of what we provide at Melrose Recovery Group.
-We also offer traditional therapy programs to uncover the root cause of your addiction.
-Our goal is to provide a custom treatment plan that addresses your key areas of concern.
+We also offer traditional addiction therapy programs to uncover the root cause of your addiction.
+Our goal is to provide a custom addiction treatment plan that addresses your key areas of concern.
 We also want to help you build a support system that can help you stay sober during and after rehab.

 Let Melrose Recovery Group show you what physical therapy can do for your recovery efforts.
 Take pride knowing that what you learn here can benefit you for a lifetime.
 Call us today at 866-271-3438 to learn more.